SwissDataScienceCenter/renku-ui/README.md

 # Server

 The server is the [Express-based](https://expressjs.com) back-end for the RenkuLab UI.
-At first, the front-end would interact directly with back-end services, but this structure imposed some limitations and complications, so we introduced a server component with the sole responsibility of serving the UI and simplifying interactions with the other backend services.
+The main responsibilities of the server are managing user tokens acting handling requests for information from other backend services.

+User access tokens are retrieved, stored, and renewed in the server for reasons of safety and also because this allows the server to interact with and poll other resources on behalf of the user.

-In many cases, the server just forwards requests to the appropriate service, and is therefore a much smaller and simpler codebase than the client.
-Where appropriate, though, the server can be used to implement logic or interact with multiple services to provide a more unified view to the client.
-The server manages websockets to send asynchronous notifications to clients when important events occur.
+Though the server is the first receipient of service requests from the client, in many cases, the server just forwards requests to the appropriate service.
+For this reason, the codebase is much smaller and simpler than the client.
+In some cases though, the server can implement logic or interact with multiple services to provide a more unified view to the client.
+The server also manages websockets to send asynchronous notifications to clients when important events occur.

 ## Tool Stack